Syrian occupation of Lebanon: Foreign interference

-The Syrian occupation is a proxy war because of two reasons, the first one by reason of the number and purposes of the militias that participated.
+The Syrian occupation was a proxy war because of two reasons, the first one by reason of the number and purposes of the militias that participated.
 Major militias were organized along Maronite, Druze, Shi'a and Sunni identities.
 Militias were organized rather on political identities than confessional ones.
-This caused that the same confessional groups could battle each other.
+This meant that factions of the same confessional groups could battle each other.
 Amal and Hezbollah, even though both are Shi'a militias, fought brutal fights for control of the community.

 Second, in the conflict, diverse foreign powers were involved as well as the militias they backed.
 Just about every major militia in Lebanon established a proxy relationship with a foreign state.
 Both Lebanon's neighbours, Syria and Israel, were among the top donors and sponsored militias from the beginning to the end of the conflict.
 After a few years, following the Israeli invasion of Lebanon in 1982 and a change in the dynamics of the Iran-Iraq war, Iran became actively committed in the conflict.
 Libya, Iraq and to a lesser extent, the United States and the Soviet Union, supplied backing to various militias.
 In the first half of the Lebanese Civil War, the PLO, Palestine Liberation Organization, was both a proxy and a benefactor, which was unusual in proxy warfare history.

 Iran

-Iran, starting from 1982, began influencing events in Lebanon.
-Iran, which experienced the Islamic Revolution in 1979, is linked with Syria, primarily due to mutual anti-Iraqi sentiment.
-Iran wants to build a presence in Lebanon, which would allow it to share a common border with Israel and land fertile ground for extreme Islamic doctrine.
-Moreover, Iran discovered a long-ignored Shiite community enraged by Lebanon's establishment and hostile to Israel.
+The newly established Islamic Republic in Iran began supporting the impoverished Shi'a population in southern Lebanon in 1982.
+Iran had developed close ties with Syria, the only Arab state that supported it during its eight-year war with Saddam Hussein's Iraq.
+Iran's support for the Shi'a populations of southern Lebanon laid the foundation for what later became the social and military organization Hezbollah.

 Israel and Hezbollah have been fighting a low-intensity guerrilla war since 1985.